-Pro tip: Use the Layers palette to select individual overlays and text fields.
+Pro tip: Use the Layers palette to select individual graphics and text fields.
 It’s such a time-saver, it’s practically a time machine.
 (But with almost zero chance of accidentally preventing your parents’ marriage, so, score!)

 7. Email or print and send to your loved ones

 Save your card, email it out or print it in the PicMonkey Print Shop, and bask in Yuletide wonderment.

 Psst … this is an excellent time to save your card to Hub.
-Because if tomorrow morning you realize it needs GINGERBREAD PEOPLE, you can hop-skip back into Hub and add in those overlays—no muss, no fuss.
+Because if tomorrow morning you realize it needs GINGERBREAD PEOPLE, you can hop-skip back into Hub and add in those graphics—no muss, no fuss.